min2ha/ukwa-site/content/target/72294/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: As French President Emmanuel Macron is accused of plotting to stop Brexit, DOMINIC SANDBROOK says it’s time to cut this Napoleon down to size

 Comments on France's constant hostility to the UK since World War II and how this manifested itself in President Macron's hardline stance on Brexit